 Program Evaluation, Quantitative Research Analysis, Database Manipulation, Project Management, Implementation.

-Jada earned a BS in Family and Consumer Sciences with a concentration in Child, Family and Social Services from Nicholls State University in 1998.
-She received a MSW from LSU in August 2017.
+Jada earned a BS in Family and Consumer Sciences with a concentration in Child, Family and Social Services from Nicholls State University and an MSW and MPA from LSU.

-Jada is a passionate Saints fan, even during the times when they were known as the “’Aints” of New Orleans.
-In her free time, she likes to keep up with current events.
+Jada is a passionate Saints fan and in her free time, she likes to keep up with current events.

 Program Design, Program Management, Technical Assistance, Community Engagement, Child and Family Policies Analysis, Communications.